omninonsense/kustomize-sopsgenerator/README.md

 The docker image bundles kustomize and this plugin inside an Alpine Linux image.
 The purpose of this is to allow/simplify kustomize with the plugin inside our GitLab-CI pipeline.

-The image is called `registry.gitlab.com/mollybet/kustomize-sopsgenerator/kustomizer`.

-Something to keep in mind:

 An example of how this might be used:

 ```yaml